RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

 ![Business Central DMN FEEL]({% image_path business-central-dmn-feel.png %}){:width="600px"}

-DMN is out of scope for this workshop.
-However, the specification provides an additional, interesting, and standard way to model and execute decisions in your business applications.
+For now, DMN is out of scope for this workshop.
+However, it is supported by RHPAM and the specification provides an additional, interesting, and standard way to model and execute decisions in your business applications.